-You’re gonna love our other posts about Morocco:
+You’ll also love our other posts about Morocco:

 When we arrived at Domaine de la Roseraie, after a full day of cycling with Maroc Nature, we had no idea what to expect.
 Imagine our surprise when we found ourselves welcomed into a tranquil retreat nestled in the heart of Morocco’s Ouirgane Valley.

 With a stunning spa, terrific food, and a gorgeous central pool, Domaine de la Roseraie makes a great place to kick back and spend a weekend or more on a Morocco retreat.

 For active visitors, there is a yoga space, horseback riding, mountain biking, and hiking available right from your villa, too.

 Tucked away in the Ouirgane Valley, Domaine de la Roseraie couldn’t be in a more spectacular setting.
 The extensive grounds spread out under rolling foothills with the High Atlas Mountains towering above.
 It’s a beautiful location for a Morocco retreat — and it’s only an hour from Marrakech.

 Privacy and seclusion

 Domaine de la Roseraie has been designed with privacy in mind.
 Rooms and villas are scattered around the property, housed in small low buildings.